apollo

 About Divaldec ER-1 g Tablet

-Take Divaldec ER-1 g Tablet with or without food.
-You are advised to take Divaldec ER-1 g Tablet as long as your doctor has prescribed it for you, depending on your medical condition.
 In some cases, you may experience certain common side effects, such as abdominal pain, back pain, constipation, diarrhoea, dizziness, nausea, increased appetite, and vomiting.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side effects persistently.
+Most of these side effects do not require medical attention.
+However, talk to your doctor if you experience these side effects persistently.

 Uses of Divaldec ER-1 g Tablet